coenvalk/coenvalk.github.io/index.md

 ## Objective

-To find a Co-Op for the Summer and Fall of 2019 focusing on back-end software development, data mining, cryptography and security, or machine learning and artificial intelligence.
-Additionally, gaining experience applying theoretical computer science knowledge to industry standard software development processes, and learn about opportunities for career growth in software development.
+To find temporary employment for the Fall 2019 term focusing on data analytics and backend software development.
+Additionally, to gain experience applying theoretical computer science knowledge to industry standard software development processes, and learn about opportunities for career growth in software development.

 ## Github Projects